Anti-imperialists celebrate Keith Bennett’s birthday

 WW2 victory inseparable from the heroic struggles of the Soviet and Chinese peoples

-Text of the speech (from Friends of Socialist China website.
+Account of the meeting from the Friends of Socialist China website.

 Left unity: Call to “agree on the things we can agree on”.